rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 :::

-Let’s refactor the initial alphabet function even further and get rid of the extra stringBuilder variable.
+Let’s refactor the initial `alphabet` function even further and get rid of the extra `stringBuilder` variable.

-Listing 5.19.
+::: info Listing 5.19.
 Using with and an expression body to build the alphabet

 ```kotlin
 fun alphabet() = with(StringBuilder()) {